Skip to content

 CI backstop tests/ci/test_predicate_negative_coverage.py On every CI run (full scan)

-Shared logic lives in .claude/scripts/check_predicate_negative_coverage.py.
-The CI test imports from this script via importlib; the pre-commit hook runs it directly.
+Shared logic lives in scripts/ci/guardrails/check_predicate_negative_coverage.py.
+The CI test imports it as scripts.ci.guardrails.check_predicate_negative_coverage; the pre-commit hook runs the same file directly.
 Update the script when new detector modules are added.

 Detector module Test file Module stem in _MODULE_TO_TEST